christophe-gouel/gams-style-guide/README.md

   p =e= sum((i,j), sh_g(i,j) * p_g(i,j)**(1 - sig))**(1 / (1 - sig));
 ```

 The semicolon at the end of a statement can be omitted if a new GAMS keyword follows.
-Do not use this option, because the resulting code would be less readable and errors could be introduced if the keyword is replaced by a different type of statement.
+Do not use this option because the resulting code would be less readable, and errors could be introduced if a different type of statement replaces the keyword.

 ## Quotes ##